 Aristotle, at around 350 BC, modified the Democritus theory to state that matter was made up of four elements namely: fire, earth, air and water.
-His theory persisted dismissed and replaced by the modern day atomic theory proposed by English Scientist John Dalton.
+His theory persisted for about 2000 years and was later dismissed and replaced by the modern day atomic theory proposed by English Scientist John Dalton.